 Upgrading your storage isn’t something to only consider when running out of space.
 With the advent of Solid State Drives (SSDs), upgrading your storage can also have one of the biggest impacts on your systems overall performance.

-Due to the way they are designed and made, a few laptops, AIO’s, and Tablets are not be able to have their Storage upgraded, including virtually all modern Apple Devices, and some exceptionally thin and light windows laptops.
-Windows and Android based tablets that can be expanded will often use Micro Secure Digital (Micro SD) Cards, which are similar to SSDs.
+Due to the way they are designed and made, a few laptops, AIO’s, and Tablets may not be able to have their Storage upgraded, including virtually all modern Apple Devices, and some exceptionally thin and light Windows laptops.
+Windows and Android-based tablets that can be expanded will often use Micro Secure Digital (Micro SD) Cards, which are similar to SSDs.

 Sometimes, your current computer is fine but the built-in hard drive is too small or too slow.
 If you have the know-how and a few tools (or the help of a Geek Squad® Agent), the casing of most desktops and many laptops can be opened up to replace the internal hard drive with a larger or faster model to keep your computer going strong.
 If you find yourself running out of space, adding a larger or even secondary storage HDD to your system, or an External Hard Drive are great ways to expand your computers storage capacity.

 The benefits of SSDs over HDDs are numerous, with the main one being speed.
 Because SSDs have no moving parts, they’re not only far more reliable than HDDs but are also many times faster.
 This drastic increase in performance impacts nearly every aspect a system; making everything feel more responsive, allowing programs to open and load more quickly, and resulting in your computer turning on and off in a matter of seconds.

 If you were an 80's/90’s kid like me, you probably grew up with dial-up Internet.
 Remember the first time you experienced Cable or DSL Internet then tried to go back and use the Internet over dial-up again?
 That is what having an SSD in your system feels like.